-- At the first visit, you will be given three mifepristone tablets.
-Two days later at the second visit, you will be given two tablets of another medicine called misoprostol.
+- At the first visit, you will be given one mifepristone tablet.
+Two days later at the second visit, you will be given four tablets of another medicine called misoprostol.
 Two weeks later at the third visit, your doctor will check to make sure you are no longer pregnant.
 This may include an ultrasound exam (sonogram).

 - This medicine will cause you to bleed and have cramps for about 2 to 4 weeks.
 Call your doctor if you have little or no vaginal bleeding after receiving the medicine.